 Vitamin D toxicity is rare.
 Vitamin D overdose causes hypercalcemia, which is a strong indication of vitamin D toxicity – this can be noted with an increase in urination and thirst.
 If hypercalcemia is not treated, it results in excess deposits of calcium in soft tissues and organs such as the kidneys, liver, and heart, resulting in pain and organ damage.

 The main symptoms of vitamin D overdose which are those of hypercalcemia including anorexia, nausea, and vomiting.
 These may be followed by polyuria, polydipsia, weakness, insomnia, nervousness, pruritus and ultimately kidney failure.
 Furthermore, proteinuria, urinary casts, azotemia, and metastatic calcification (especially in the kidneys) may develop.
-Other symptoms of vitamin D toxicity include abnormal bone growth and formation, diarrhea, irritability, weight loss, and severe depression.
+Other symptoms of vitamin D toxicity include abnormal bone growth and formation, diarrhea, irritability, weight loss, and severe depression

 Store at room temperature.

-This drug monograph does not provide medical or legal advice.
-All content found on this drug monograph, including: text, images, audio, or other formats were created for informational purposes only.
-Viewing this drug monograph, receipt of information contained in this monograph, or the transmission of this information from our pharmacy does not constitute a pharmacist-patient relationship.
+This prescriber’s guide does not provide medical or legal advice.
+All content found on this prescriber’s guide, including: text, images, audio, or other formats were created for informational purposes only.
+Viewing this prescriber’s guide, receipt of information contained in this guide, or the transmission of this information from our pharmacy does not constitute a pharmacist-patient relationship.

-The medical information on this monograph is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+The medical information on this guide is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this drug monograph.

 If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.
 Harbor Compounding Pharmacy does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on any of our content.

 Medical information changes constantly.
-Therefore the information on our drug monograph(s) should not be considered current, complete or exhaustive, nor should you rely on such information to recommend a course of treatment for you or any other individual.
+Therefore, the information on our prescriber’s guide(s) should not be considered current, complete or exhaustive, nor should you rely on such information to recommend a course of treatment for you or any other individual.
 Reliance on any information provided by Harbor Compounding Pharmacy, its employees, contracted writers, or medical professionals presenting content for publication to Harbor Compounding Pharmacy is solely at your own risk.